USC Roski School of Art and Design

-First organized in 1883, the Roski School of Fine Arts at USC is the oldest art school in Southern California.
+First organized in 1883, the Roski School of Art and Design at USC is the oldest art school in Southern California.

 A supportive environment for experimentation in visual art of all media, the school encourages interdisciplinary, progressive approaches to studio art, design, curatorial practice, and critical studies.
 With equal emphasis on making and thinking, the USC Roski School prepares artists, designers, curators, and writers to contribute in new and meaningful ways both to their fields and to society at large.